Former Cong MP from Assam Sushmita Dev joins TMC in Kolkata | Politics

 - India

-Former Assam MP Sushmita Dev, shortly after quitting the Congress, joined the TMC in Kolkata on Monday, in the presence of the party's national general secretary, Abhishek Banerjee.
+Former Assam MP Sushmita Dev, shortly after quitting the Congress, joined the TMC here on Monday, in the presence of the party’s national general secretary, Abhishek Banerjee.

 Dev had been serving as the national spokesperson of the Congress and its women’s wing chief.